Ximaz/termcord/README.md

 ## Roadmap
 - [X] Generation of OAuth2 url.
 - [X] Adding a .env parser.
-- [ ] Recieve the Discord OAuth2 token.
+- [X] Recieve the Discord OAuth2 token (JSON not parsed yet, but API is setted up).
 - [ ] Sending web requests to Discord OAuth2 API (token refresh, API interaction, ...) token.
 - [ ] Other stuff that I don't have idea for now.
 - [ ] Display a good GUI into the terminal.